Arc'teryx Rush Review

 Warmth

 Our metrics for ski jackets prioritize warmth, but shell jackets are not designed to provide any warmth.
-Rather, they are meant to be worn over a mixture of base and mid-layers that the user chooses to match current conditions.
+Rather, they are meant to be worn over a mixture of mid- and base layers depending on conditions.
 In an ideal world, the shell only provides weather protection and leaves warmth up to other garments.
 This is the case with the Arc'teryx Rush, which provides very little warmth.
-It is about as warm as the other shell-only jackets that we have reviewed.
+It is about as warm as the other shell-only jackets we have reviewed.

 Of course, every fabric we drape over ourselves will provide a small amount of warmth.
-This is because we naturally heat up any air that is trapped around our bodies, and this air then insulates us against the cold winter air outside our jackets.
-Different shells allow air to permeate, or "breath," through the shell fabric at different rates.
+This is because we naturally heat any air trapped around our bodies, insulating us against the cold winter air outside our jackets.
+Different shells allow air to permeate, or “breath,” through the shell fabric at different rates.
 In our experience, Gore-Tex Pro, which is used in the Rush, is moderately breathable, allowing the hot air around our bodies to escape through the jacket's fabric over time.
-This makes it ideal for high-output activities, like bootpacking to hidden resort powder stashes and skinning uphill in the backcountry, where breathability is much more important than warmth.
+This design makes it ideal for high-output activities, like boot packing to hidden resort powder stashes and skinning uphill in the backcountry, where breathability is much more important than warmth.

 Weather Resistance

-This is one metric in which the Rush outperforms the rest of the competition.
-Shell jackets essentially have one job: to keep snow, rain, and wind on the outside, where they belong.
-This jacket combines high-end materials with thoughtful design and a great cut to provide all of the protection you could wish for in ski shell.
+Weather resistance is one metric in which the Rush outperforms the rest of the competition.
+Shell jackets essentially have one job: to keep snow, rain, and wind outside, where they belong.
+This jacket combines high-end materials with thoughtful design and a great cut to provide all the protection you could wish for in a ski shell.

 Comfort and Fit

-Arc'teryx is known for the quality of the design and cut of their jackets, and the Rush lives up to this reputation.
-The jacket is cut in a way that perfectly fits the contours of an athletic upper body.
+Arc'teryx is known for its quality of the design and the cut of its jackets, and the Rush lives up to this reputation.
+This jacket is cut in a way that perfectly fits the contours of an athletic upper body.
 The shoulders, torso, and hem strike the ideal balance between being too loose and baggy and too tight and restricting.
-The sleeves are long enough to fit over gauntlet gloves without slipping but also aren't so long that they get in the way.
+The sleeves are long enough to fit over gauntlet gloves without slipping but aren't so long that they get in the way.
 We also appreciate that the jacket fits well no matter how many mid-layers we (reasonably) wear underneath.

-This shell-only jacket suffers somewhat from the classic shell comfort problem, which is that hardshell fabrics are often rough and crinkly.
+This shell-only jacket suffers somewhat from the classic shell comfort problem: hardshell fabrics are often rough and crinkly.
 This jacket fits that mold, and even if you are wearing mid-layers underneath the shell, as we normally are when skiing, the stiff shell fabric feels slightly uncomfortable compared to the plush comfort of soft insulated jackets.
-This problem can't be solved without compromising on the shell fabric material or without adding more weight in the form of a liner.
+Designers can't solve this problem without compromising on the shell fabric material or adding more weight in the form of a liner.
 So, we deal with the hardshell material and appreciate its weather-resistant properties.
 The Rush incorporates a small fleecy panel on the back of the zipper flap at the chin to provide a soft surface for the chin to rub against, which is a nice touch.

 Ventilation

-Shell jackets are often used by advanced and expert skiers who tend to perform at a higher aerobic level than beginners.
+Advanced and expert skiers often use shell jackets to perform at a higher aerobic level than beginners.
 Most shell jackets offer us the ability to vent warm air from around our bodies to stay comfortable if we are wearing too warm of mid-layers or reaching our aerobic thresholds skiing bumps or hiking to ski fresh snow.
 In the backcountry, we often skin uphill in our shell if it is nuking snow, which is a warm proposition.
 Most shell jackets provide ventilation opportunities in the form of armpit vents.

 Style